awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-manage-ec2.md

 1. Complete the **Create Amazon EC2 Instance** dialog box as follows:

-   1. Select a region for your instance\.
-By default, we select the region that you configured as your default region\.
+   1. Select a Region for your instance\.
+By default, we select the Region that you configured as your default Region\.

    1. Select a template \(known as an AMI\) for your instance\.
 To use an AMI provided by Amazon, select **Windows** or **Linux** and then select an AMI from **Image**\.
 To use an AMI that you created, select **My images** and then select the AMI from **Image**\.